linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/15 Black Scholes Merton.md

 # Example 15.9

 Consider a European call option on a stock when there are ex-dividend dates in two months and five months.
-The dividend on each ex-dividend date is expected to be  $0.50.
-The current share price is$ 40, the exercise price is 40, the stock price volatility is 30\% per annum, the risk-free rate of interest is 9\% per annum, and the time to maturity is six months.
+The dividend on each ex-dividend date is expected to be  \$0.50.
+The current share price is\$ 40, the exercise price is 40, the stock price volatility is 30\% per annum, the risk-free rate of interest is 9\% per annum, and the time to maturity is six months.
 The present value of the dividends is

 $$
 0. 5 e ^ {- 0.
 0 9 \times 2 / 1 2} + 0.
 5 e ^ {- 0.
 0 9 \times 5 / 1 2} = 0.
 9 7 4 2